tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I make sure that I set aside time to make myself human, and that I dress for work.
 Does that mean buttoned down?
 No, I would wear a tee-shirt and jeans into the office, so working from home is no different.

-I also try hard to go work from a coffee shop (or at least drive to a coffee shop, get out, stand in line and get something) a few times a week.
+I also try hard to go work from a coffee sho pa few times a week.
+Or at least drive to a coffee shop, get out of the car, stand in line and get something.
 Interaction with other humans is important.

 **Video On**